instancio/instancio/website/docs/user-guide.md

 When more than one selector matches a given target, then the last selector wins.
 This rule applies to both, regular and predicate selectors.

-In case of regular selectors, if the two are identical, the last selector simply replaces the first (internally, regular selectors are stored as `Map` keys).
+In the case of regular selectors, if the two are identical, the last selector simply replaces the first (internally, regular selectors are stored as `Map` keys).

 ``` java linenums="1"